Donders-Institute/bidscoin/README.md

 <img name="bidsmap-sample" src="./docs/bidsmap_sample.png" alt="bidsmap_sample example" width="700">

 *Bidsmap_sample example.
-As indicated by the solid arrowline, the set of DICOM values (suitable to uniquely identify the dicom series) are used here a key-set that maps onto the set of BIDS labels.
+As indicated by the solid arrowline, the set of DICOM values (suitable to uniquely identify the DICOM series) are used here a key-set that maps onto the set of BIDS labels.
 Note that certain BIDS labels are enclosed by pointy brackets, marking their [dynamic value](#dynamic-values).
 In this bidsmap, as indicated by the dashed arrowline, that means that \<ProtocolName> will be replaced in a later stage by "t1_mprage_sag_p2_iso_1.0".
 Also note that in this bidsmap there was only one T1-image, but there where two different fMRI runs (here because of multi-echo, but multiple tasks could also be listed)*

 ### Tips and tricks

 #### Attribute list
-The attribute value can also be a list, in which case a dicom series is positively identified if its attribute value is in this list.
+The attribute value can also be a list, in which case a DICOM series is positively identified if its attribute value is in this list.

 #### Dynamic values
 The BIDS labels can be static, in which case the value is just a normal string, or dynamic, when the string is enclosed with pointy brackets like \<attribute name> or \<\<argument1>\<argument2>> (see the [example](#bidsmap-sample) above).
 In case of single pointy brackets the value will be replaced during bidsmapper and bidscoiner runtime by the value of the attribute with that name.
 In case of double pointy brackets, the value will be updated for each subject/session during bidscoiner runtime (e.g. the \<\<runindex>> value will be increased if a file with the same runindex already exists in that directory).

 #### Field maps: IntendedFor
-You can use the "IntendedFor" field to indicate for which runs (dicom series) a fieldmap was intended.
+You can use the "IntendedFor" field to indicate for which runs (DICOM series) a fieldmap was intended.
 The dynamic value of the "IntendedFor" field can be a list of string patterns that is used to include those runs that have that string pattern in their nifti pathname (e.g. \<\<Stop*Go>\<Reward>> to include "Stop1Go"-, "Stop2Go"- and "Reward"-runs).

 #### Plug-in functions